Joel Ward (ice hockey)

-Joel Randal Ward (born December 2, 1980) is a Canadian former professional ice hockey right winger who played in the National Hockey League (NHL) for the Minnesota Wild, Nashville Predators, Washington Capitals and San Jose Sharks.
+Joel Randal Ward (born December 2, 1980) is a Canadian professional ice hockey coach and former player who played in the National Hockey League (NHL) for the Minnesota Wild, Nashville Predators, Washington Capitals and San Jose Sharks.
+He is currently an assistant coach with the Vegas Golden Knights.

 Early life

 Ward was born in North York, Ontario, to Cecilia, who worked as a nurse, and the late Randal Ward, who worked as an automotive mechanic.
 Both of his parents emigrated to Canada from Barbados.
 As a youth, Ward played in the 1994 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from North York.
 He also has two older brothers who played hockey in their youth.

 Ward graduated from Sir Wilfrid Laurier Collegiate Institute in 1998.

 Playing career

 Amateur

 Undrafted, Ward played in the Ontario Hockey League (OHL) with the Owen Sound Platers.
 After completing his four-year junior career and his final year of eligibility with the Platers in 2000–01, Ward linked up with lower tier professional team the Long Beach Ice Dogs of the West Coast Hockey League to end the season.
 An unsigned free agent to start the 2001–02 season, Ward attended the Detroit Red Wings' training camp on a try-out basis, but was ultimately recruited and played collegiately for the University of Prince Edward Island Panthers of the CIS.
 He received a Bachelor of Arts in Sociology from UPEI in 2006.